“Why can’t I lose weight, Steve?”

 It also diverts additional calories to “Burn as Fuel” to handle this increased “muscle rebuilding” activity.

-Which means two amazing things:
+This means two amazing things:

 - Your metabolism is revved up for this time period, burning more calories than normal.